 The ZSK was funded between 2013-2024 by the Bavarian Ministry of the Environment and Consumer Protection (StMUV) and coordinated at the Technical University of Munich.
-Currently the funding is provided by the TU Munich.
+Currently, and until 2026, the funding is provided by the TU Munich.

-The ZSK is coordinated by the coordination office (Eleonora Franceschi, M.Sc.) and a five-member committee from various universities:
+The ZSK is coordinated by the coordination office (Mar Vergara Martín, M.Sc.) and a five-member committee from various universities:

 - Prof. Dr. Stephan Pauleit (Chair for Strategic Landscape Planning and Management, TUM)